Measuring Mobile App Success

 User retention is the percentage of users who return to and use your app.
 It gives insight into your most engaged and valuable users.
 There are capabilities to allow in-app purchasing and raise engagement.

-The use of retention metrics helps pinpoint what isn’t working after the app’s update.
+Also, the use of retention metrics helps pinpoint what isn’t working after the app’s update.
 If a new version is released, you should first identify whether your retention has changed through this metric or not.

 Customer lifetime value is your primary revenue metric.
 It displays a representation of the app’s financial value and how much app users and customers are worth in their lifetime.